auth0-lab/auth0-unity/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/custom%2B4989%2Fgit%40github.com%3Aauth0-lab%2Fauth0-unity-sdk.git.svg?type=shield)](https://app.fossa.com/projects/custom%2B4989%2Fgit%40github.com%3Aauth0-lab%2Fauth0-unity-sdk.git?ref=badge_shield)

-Unity platform toolkit for consuming the Auth0 Authentication API.
+The Auth0 Unity SDK is an experimental platform toolkit that makes it easy to add sign in and other identity features to Unity applications, leveraging Auth0 Authentication API.
+Although the SDK can be used with any Unity application, this release emphasizes an exploration of the authentication experience in Virtual Reality (VR) applications.

 > :warning: This is an experimental library and has not had a complete security review.
 As we learn and iterate, please be aware that releases may contain breaking changes.

 ## Requirements

-* Unity 2020.x (or later).
+* [Unity](https://unity.com/download) Editor 2020.x (or later).
-* In order to use one of the pre-defined assets, you need to import [Oculus Integration v37](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from [Unity Asset Store](https://assetstore.unity.com/).
+* The VR prefab included in Auth0 Unity SDK is optimized for Meta Oculus VR devices and requires you to to import [Oculus Integration v37](https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022) from [Unity Asset Store](https://assetstore.unity.com/).

 ## Setup
+The Auth0 Unity SDK is packaged and distributed as a Unity Asset Package.
+You have two options for including it in your project.
 * **Option 1 _(not available yet)_:** Install and import the Auth0 package from [Unity Assets Store](https://assetstore.unity.com/).
 * **Option 2:** Download [Auth0UnitySDK.unitypackage](https://github.com/auth0-lab/auth0-unity-sdk/raw/main/Auth0UnitySDK-v0.2.0.unitypackage) and import it into your proyect as a `Custom Package`.

 <p align="center"><img width="500" src="https://user-images.githubusercontent.com/178506/151574518-1a5bad47-cb07-433d-998a-5e1398b8f181.png"></p>

-> If after import, you got the _"Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.
-Only one assembly with the same name is allowed per platform."_ error, it could be caused by an old version of the `Version Control` package, which is installed by default by some Unity project templates.
-Please, go to `Window -> Package Manager -> Packages: In Project` and update it to `v1.15.12` (or later), or just remove it if you have no plans to use it.
+> Warning.
+Some Unity project templates install an old version of the `Version Control` package.
+If that applies to your project, upon importing the Auth0 Unity SDK you will get the _"Multiple precompiled assemblies with the same name Newtonsoft.Json.dll included or the current platform.
+Only one assembly with the same name is allowed per platform."_ error.

-Then, go to `Assets/Auth0/Runtime/AuthManager.cs` and to set your Auth0 settings:
+This is easily fixed by updating the `Version Control` package (go to `Window -> Package Manager -> Packages: In Project` and update it to `v1.15.12` or later), or by simply removing it if your project doesn't actually need that package.

+## Getting Started
+The Auth0 Unity SDK offers authentication functionality to Unity apps by wrapping the Auth0 .NET authentication SDK in prefabs that can be easily integrated in Unity scenes.
+Using the SDK requires completing two tasks: initializing the SDK with parameters connecting the app to an application registration in an Auth0 tenant, and instantiating one of the prefabs that will expose the authentication experience to the app user.

+### Initializing the Auth0 Unity SDK
+In order to use Auth0 to handle authentication, the application needs to be registered in an Auth0 tenant.
+If you don't have one, you can sign up [here](https://auth0.com/docs/get-started/auth0-overview/create-tenants).
+Registering an application in an Auth0 tenant is easy: you can simply follow the instructions [here](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites).
+> The Auth0 Unity SDK take care of all details, but if you are curious: the experience offered here implements the authentication flow leveraging the [OAuth device authorization grant](https://datatracker.ietf.org/doc/html/rfc8628) standard.

+Once you register your app, you need to use the corresponding information to initialize the SDK.
+That is done by completing some code in the core authentication script that comes with the SDK, located in `Assets/Auth0/Runtime/AuthManager.cs`.
+Once you opened the script, locate the following snippet.

 ```cs
 // TODO: use your favorite strategy to load the Auth0 configuration (ie, RemoteSettings)